 New York Membership

-A semester-long membership program running from February – May, 2019 for New York dance students that includes outreach, exchange, professional experience and performance.
+March-April 2020.
+A program for New York dance students that includes outreach, exchange, professional experience and performance.

 Boston Spring Week

 A one-week intensive for students to immerse themselves in outreach and performance in the United States, March 17th – March 23rd.
 Program fee is $395 and includes transportation and all activities throughout the week.

 JUNTOSAbroad is a two-week intercultural exchange program for students in professional dance programs.